 There have always been problems with the flashing details at Head Walls, Rake Walls, and Chimneys especially if stucco, brick or stone veneer is used.

-All Cladding, whether it is wood siding, vinyl siding, brick or stone veneer, stucco, etc. must be kept up off the surface of the roof a minimum 1 ½, some manufacturer's of cladding require a minimum of 2".
-This is so the water on the roofs surface does not soak up and prematurely deteriorate the cladding material.
-All roof flashings must move freely behind the cladding no matter what the cladding is made of and should never be fastened to any wall.
+All Exterior Wall Coverings, whether it is wood siding, vinyl siding, brick or stone veneer, stucco, etc. must be kept up off the surface of the roof a minimum 1 ½", some manufacturers of Exterior Wall Coverings require a minimum of 2".
+This is so the water on the roof's surface does not soak up and prematurely deteriorate the exterior wall covering material.
+All roof flashings must move freely behind the exterior wall covering no matter what the exterior wall covering is made of and should never be fastened to any wall.

-The roofing contractor usually can slide the roof flashing up behind lapped siding but many times this can be a chore and sometimes the siding gets damaged in the process or it has to be removed.
-This becomes a real problem if the lapped siding has now been covered with vinyl siding.
+The roofing contractors usually try to slide the roof flashing up behind lapped siding but many times this can be a chore and sometimes the exterior wall covering and/or the existing Water-Resistive Barrier (House Wrap) gets damaged in the process.
+This then requires the exterior wall covering and/or the existing Water-Resistive Barrier (House Wrap) to be removed so that repairs can be made.
+This becomes a real problem if the lapped siding has now been covered with vinyl siding or stucco.

-The stucco, brick or stone veneer has to be replaced near the roof line for the new roof flashing.
+How is it possible to properly install the new Underlayment up the walls as required by code on top of not being able to properly install new roof flashing without having to remove the existing stucco, brick or stone veneer at or near the roof line?
 It is no longer acceptable to install the new roof flashing on the outside of the stucco, brick or stone veneer and then install flush mount or sawn in counter flashing.
-This is no longer a good idea because it traps moisture behind the stucco, brick or stone and will not let the moisture running down the house wrap to exit back onto the roof's surface as is required by code and manufacturer's specifications.
+This is no longer a good idea because it traps moisture behind the stucco, brick or stone and will not let the moisture running down the house wrap exit back onto the roof's surface as is required by code and manufacturer's specifications.

-The solution to the problem of properly flashing walls and chimneys is to use Vertical Blocking Lumber and Z Bar Flashing.
-This solution keeps the wall cladding, no matter what it is made of, and the roofing material separated.
-The roofing material can be changed or replaced in the future and the roof flashing can be easily replaced or adjusted to fit the roofing material or repaired without touching the cladding and vice versa.
-When completed, no one can tell if the walls and chimneys are made of faux brick or stone because it will look like the real thing.
+The solution to the problem above is to properly flash walls and chimneys using Vertical Blocking/Backing Lumber and Through the Wall (Z Bar) Flashing.
+This solution keeps the exterior wall covering, no matter what it is made of, and the roof covering material separated.
+The goal here is to move the Roof Flashing out to the same plane as the Exterior Wall Covering to better drain water off the roof and into the gutters without having to use large Kickouts at the Eave to Gutter to Rake Wall Intersections.
+The roofing material can be changed or replaced in the future and the roof flashing can be easily replaced or adjusted to fit the roofing material or repaired without touching the exterior wall covering and vice versa.

-The minimum size of the vertical blocking lumber is 1 ½ x 5 ½, the actual measurements of a standard nominal 2 x 6 piece of lumber.
+The minimum size of the Vertical Blocking/Backing Lumber is 3/4" x 5 ½", the actual measurements of a standard nominal 1" x 6" piece of lumber.
 The thickness must be varied depending on the thickness of the brick or stone used on the walls and in height depending on the thickness of the roofing material.
-The Z Bar metal flashing is extended up the wall a minimum of 3 and covered with a weather resistant house wrap material.
-The Z Bar metal is sized to the thickness of the vertical blocking piece of lumber.
-It is extended down the face of the vertical blocking lumber and over the L Metal at Head Walls and the Step Flashing at Rake Walls a minimum of 2 ½ but above the roof's surface a minimum of 1 ½.
+The Through the Wall (Z Bar) Flashing is extended up the wall a minimum of 3" and covered with a Water-Resistive Barrier (House Wrap) material.
+The Through the Wall (Z Bar) Flashing is sized to the thickness of the Vertical Blocking/Backing Lumber.
+It is extended down the face of the Vertical Blocking/Backing Lumber and over the "L" Metal at Head Walls and the Step Flashing at Rake Walls a minimum of 3 ½".

-Where a rake wall extends to an eave a very small kick out of the metal wall flashing can now be used, now that the wall flashing is on the outside of a vertical blocking material of the same thickness as the wall cladding and is properly covered with the "Z" bar flashing.
+Where a rake wall extends to an eave a very small kickout of the metal wall flashing can now be used, now that the wall flashing is on the outside of a Vertical Blocking/Backing Lumber of the same thickness as the exterior wall covering and is properly covered with the Through the Wall (Z Bar) Flashing.
 See our web pages Eave to Rake Wall Flashing and Tile Eave to Rake Wall Installation.

 Remember never separate the "L" Metal and the 1st piece of Step Flashing with any roofing material.
 Think of them as one continuous piece of metal.